nmaludy/python-osmtiles/README.md

 box.
 Under the hood we utilize the `render_list` utility from `mod_tile`, however this script does the conversion of lat/lon to tile index and then invokes `render_tile` for those limits at each zoom level.

+**NOTE** This needs  to be executed on the tile server itself where `mod_tile` is
+         installed and the tile cache directory is available.

 ### georender Usage